jayllo-c/tp/docs/DeveloperGuide.md

 ### Import contacts from CSV file

+The `import` command allows users to import contacts from a CSV file.
+Users can specify the file path of the CSV file to import contacts from and with the validation and checking of the CSV rows, person objects can be added to the addressbook.

 #### Implementation

 The `ImportCommand` class is responsible for importing contacts from a CSV file.
 The `ImportCommandParser` class is responsible for parsing the user input and creating an `ImportCommand` object.
-The `ImportCommand` class then reads the CSV file and add the contacts to the `Model`.
+The `ImportCommand` class then reads the CSV file using a `readCsvFile` utility function in `CsvUtil` found in `seedu.address.commons.util` and returns a pair where the key is the `personsData` and value is the error report.
+The error report is to concatenate all the errors that occur during the process of reading the csv file.
+Only valid rows are added to the `personsData` list.
+Then, every iterable in `personsData` is added to the `Model`.
+Errors may still occur during the process of adding the person to the model and these errors are also concatenated with the error report from reading the csv file to finally show a full error report to the user.
-The import process is done using a series of addCommands, which are executed in the same order as the rows in the CSV file.
+The adding of persons is done using a series of addCommands, which are executed in the same order as the rows in the CSV file.
-It uses the addCommand so as to take advantage of the validation and error handling that is already implemented in the addCommand.
+It uses the addCommand to take advantage of the validation and error handling that is already implemented in the addCommand.
 The import process is done in the following steps:
 - ImportCommand reads the CSV file with the given file path.
 - The CSV file is parsed and converts each row into the input a user would give to add the person (uses addCommand).